rrawther/MIVisionX-OpenVX-Tutorial/README.md

 Open mvdeploy_api.h to go through API functions supported for inference deployment.

 ### Step 4.
 Make sure mvtestdeploy utility runs
-mvtestdeploy is a pregenerated application built during Step 2 which show how to deploy inference for an input image file
+mvtestdeploy is a pregenerated application built during Step 2 which shows how to deploy inference for an input image file
 ```
-cd exercise4
+cd example4
-./bin/mvtestdeploy <inputdatafile> <output.bin> --install_folder . -t N
+./bin/mvtestdeploy <inputdatafile> <output.bin> --install_folder . --t N
-This runs inference for an input file and generate output for N number of iterations and generates output
+This runs inference for an input file and generate output for N number of iterations.
 ```
 ### Step 5.
 Build mv_objdetect example
-mv_objectdetect is supposed to build on top of all the files generated in step 3.
+mv_objdetect is supposed to build on top of all the files generated in step 3.
 Basically it shows how to add preprocessing OpenVX nodes for video decoding and image_to_tensor conversion.
 Go through mv_objdetect.cpp file.
 This exercise uses a single or multiple video streams for input.
 The second part of the sample will show how to run it through multiple video files.